 The week’s tasks are to be completed by 5 PM PST each Friday.

 As this is a ‘live’ document, there is no need for a copy to be sent to your manager.
 They will access the document throughout the week to check your progress.

 2. Read the Internship Overview: This document outlines the expectations of the internship.

 3. Create a Folder: Add a “Borgen Project” folder to your desktop.

 Things to Know

-Political Internship Program Manager: Tatiana Nadyseva (Berlin, Germany)
+Political Internship Program Manager: Amy Ramspoth (Texas)

 1. Pick a Weekly Schedule: You can pick your own schedule, but you’ll need to stick to that schedule.